osmandapp/web/main/docs/user/map/vector-maps.md

 ![Map routes - cycle routes](@site/static/img/map/map-routes-cycle-routes.png)  ![Map routes - hiking network](@site/static/img/map/map-routes-hiking-network.png)

-A route is a path that is predetermined and should be followed to reach a specific destination.
+A route is a path that is predetermined and needs to be followed to reach a specific destination.
 A route can be optimized for different types of travel, such as cycling, hiking, running, public transport, and others.
 You can read more about routes and their types in the [Routes article](../map/routes.md).

 ### Transport